aflin/rampart/docs/source/sql-set.rst

     time.

-ramrows
+ramRows
 """""""
     When ordering large result sets, the data is initially ordered in memory, but if more than ``ramrows`` records are being ordered the disk will be used to conserve memory.
 This does slow down performance however.
 The default is 10000 rows.
-Setting ``ramrows`` to 0 will keep the data in memory.
+Setting ``ramRows`` to 0 will keep the data in memory.

-ramlimit
+ramLimit
 """"""""
     ``ramlimit`` is an alternative to ``ramrows``.
 Instead of limiting the number of records, the number of bytes of data in memory is capped.
 By default it is 0, which is unlimited.
-If both ``ramlimit`` and ``ramrows`` are set then the first limit to be met will trigger the use of disk.
+If both ``ramLimit`` and ``ramRows`` are set then the first limit to be met will trigger the use of disk.

 bubble
 """"""
     Normally Texis will bubble results up from the index to the user.
-    That is a matching record will be found in the index, returned to the user, then the next record found in the index, and so forth till the end of the query.
+This means that a matching record will be found in the index, returned to the user, then the next record found in the index, and so forth till the end of the query.
 This normally generates the first results as quickly as possible.
 By setting ``bubble`` to 0 the entire set of matching record handles will be read from the index first, and then each record processed from this list.

-optimize,nooptimize
+optimize,noOptimize
 """""""""""""""""""
     Enable or disable optimizations.
 The argument should be a comma separated list of optimizations that you want to enable or disable.